 Next-Generation Dark Matter

-We are currently wrapping up Generation 1 (G1) and constructing Generation (G2) dark matter experiments.
+We are currently working on Generation 2 (G2) dark matter experiments.
 Fermilab is also actively thinking about future generation (G3 and beyond) dark matter experiments.
-These include WIMP dark matter experiments that can explore down to the neutrino “floor”, axion experiments that will extend sensitivity up to masses of 10^e3 eV and other searches for exotic dark matter that will extend parameter space by an order of magnitude or more.
-Please follow this link to learn about our discussion group, which is open to all researchers in the Chicago area (services account and password required).
+These include WIMP dark matter experiments that can explore down to the neutrino “floor”, axion experiments that will extend sensitivity up to masses of 103 eV, and other searches for exotic dark matter that will extend parameter space by an order of magnitude or more.
+Please follow this link to learn about our discussion group, which is open to all researchers in the Chicagoland area (services account and password required).